 Love and Affection in a Hostile World

 I use images that are infused with lighthearted arbitrariness and amusing anecdotes about love and affection, in an often cold and hostile world.
-Mostly, I am making work that percolates forth life’s imperfections: that doesn’t take decorum all that seriously, refusing to separate manners of taste from larger questions about “good behavior.”
+Mostly, I am making work that percolates forth life’s imperfections: that doesn’t take decorum all that seriously, refusing to separate matters of taste from larger questions about “good behavior.”
 The paintings are reactions to all sorts of sensuous events, from the casual encounter to highly formalized exchanges of lovemaking (and everything in between).
 Miniaturized schemes, which meander between love, desire, pleasure and tragedy; all channeled through seasonal changes.
 Burlesque-like and usually theatrical incidents, that allow for both empathy and “addled” folly, while projecting capricious irritability with comic bumps along the way.

 The art writer Miranda McClintoc wrote: “Phyllis Bramson’s imaginative portrayals of stereotypical sexual relationships incorporate the passionate complexity of eastern mythology, the sexual innuendos of soap operas and sometimes the happy endings of cartoons.”
 The art writer/critic Jim Yood, claims that Chicago figuration always involves figures under some sort stress.